 - The MPCA is reviewing a report submitted by Magellan on June 8 that documents the results of the additional investigation and provides recommendations for the path forward.

-- Groundwater monitoring wells will be sampled monthly.
+- Groundwater monitoring wells will be sampled quarterly going forward.

 The Minnesota Office of Pipeline Safety (MnOPS) is investigating this incident.
 MnOPS enforces compliance with Gopher State one-call and pipeline safety regulations.
 Its findings will be forwarded to federal authorities once the investigation is completed.
 A final determination by United States Department of Transportation Pipeline and Hazardous Materials Safety Administration could take up to a year.